Stanislaus S. Wong, Professor

 Joint appointment with the Condensed Matter Physics and Materials Sciences Department at Brookhaven National Laboratory.
 Affiliated member of the Biomedical Engineering Program and the Biophysics Program at the State University of New York at Stony Brook.

-• Member of the Editorial Advisory Board of ACS Applied Materials and Interfaces (2013 - present).
+• Associate Editor of ACS Materials and Interfaces (2014-present) and member of the Editorial Advisory Board of ACS Materials and Interfaces (2013).

 • Nanoscience Chair-Elect (2008), Nanoscience Chair (2009), and Nanoscience Programming Chair (2009-2012) of the Inorganic Chemistry Division (American Chemical Society).